linux-integrity/ima-doc/ima-configuration.rst

 rule.

 When this boolean is set, keys added to keyrings at boot are queued.
-When a :ref:`custom-policy` is specified, the queue is replayed, and the keys can be measured based on the custom policy rules.
+When a :ref:`custom-policy` with a :ref:`func-key-check` rule is specified, the queue is replayed so that each key can be measured.

 .. _appraise: